 In a democracy, voters should choose their elected representatives, not the other way around.
 Unfortunately, politicians are increasingly

-using sofisticated data to choose their constituants based on factors including age, income, party membership and race, thereby undermining the popular will.
+using sophisticated data to choose their constituents based on factors including age, income, party membership and race, thereby undermining the popular will.
 In a recent North Carolina congressional election, one party earned only a half of the votes but received more than three quarters of the seats because of gerrymandering.
 Perhaps the most extreme example comes from a city council district where the council member drew his district to include a prison and his house, meaning that his family members were the only voters in his district.
 These absurd perversions of democracy must end.
 To find out more about gerrymandering, go to Common Cause.

 Write For Democracy is an alliance of writers and artists deeply concerned about the future of our democracy.
 Read our biographies page for information about the readers and musicians who make our events possible.
 Many others have contributed, but our permanent staff includes: